GitAlias/gitalias/README.md

 ﻿# Git Alias

-Git alias configuration ideas.
+Git alias configuration ideas:

-Example shortcuts:

-    a = add
-    b = branch
-    c = commit
-    d = diff
-    f = fetch
-    g = grep
-    l = log
-    m = merge
-    o = checkout
-    p = pull
-    r = remote
-    s = status
-    w = whatchanged

-Example concepts:
+  * Shortcuts such as `git s` for `git status`.

-  * Workflows such as `git rbi` to do a rebase interactively on unpushed commits.
+  * Workflows such as `git rbi` for `git rebase interactive`.
   * Improvements such as `git optimize` to prune and repack, using the best settings.
   * Visualizations such as `git graphviz` to show logs and charts using third-party tools.

-See below for more examples.
+  * Topic branch flows such as `topic-start` to create a new topic branch using master.

-For the complete list, see the files in the `gitconfig.d` directory.
+For the complete list, see the file `gitalias.txt`.

 ## Install